ncannasse/picogpu/README.md

-# picogpu
+# Pico GPU

-Pico GPU is a 64KB memory GPU intended to learn, experiment and have fun with shaders.
+Pico GPU is a 300KB memory GPU intended to learn, experiment and have fun with shaders.